Yamato-class battleship: Secondary armament

-In the original design, the Yamato class' secondary armament comprised twelve 15.5 cm/60 Type 3 guns mounted in four 3-gun turrets (one forward, two amidships, one aft), and twelve 12.7 cm/40 Type 89 guns in six double turrets (three on each side amidships).
-These had become available once the Mogami-class cruisers were rearmed with 20.3 cm guns.
+In the original design, the Yamato class' secondary armament comprised twelve 15.5 cm/60 Type 3 guns mounted in four triple-gun turrets (one forward, two amidships, one aft), and twelve 12.7 cm/40 Type 89 guns in six double turrets (three on each side amidships).
+These had become available once the s were rearmed with 20.3 cm guns.
 With a 55.87 kg AP shell, the guns had a maximum range of 27400 m at an elevation of 45 degrees.
 Their rate of fire was five rounds per minute.
 The two midships turrets were removed in 1944 in favor of additional 127 mm heavy and 25 mm light anti-aircraft guns.